kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	G. Testicular biopsy

 ### Q12
 A 22-year-old man presents with hard swelling of the left testis and undergoes orchidectomy.
 Histological examination shows non-seminomatous germ cell tumour.
-Staging CT scan shows retroperitoneal lymphadenopathy but no nodes above the diaphragm.
+Staging CT scan shows *retroperitoneal lymphadenopathy* but no nodes above the diaphragm.
-#### Answer:
+#### Answer: E. Radiotherapy - ?

 ### Q13
-A 30-year-old man with right-sided undescended testis develops a mass in the left testicle.
-Left orchidectomy shows seminoma.
+A 30-year-old man with *right-sided undescended testis* develops a mass in the left testicle. *Left orchidectomy shows seminoma*.
 CT scan shows no evidence of spread.
-#### Answer:
+#### Answer: D. Orchidectomy and surveillance - ?

 ### Q14
 A 35-year-old man develops a hard right testicular mass.
 He undergoes orchidectomy, which shows it to be a seminoma.
 A staging CT scan shows lymph node spread above and below the diaphragm.
-#### Answer:
+#### Answer: B. Chemotherapy and radiotherapy - ?

 Q15-21: Theme: Types of Hernia